jswilson/site/content/posts/analyzing-pga-tour-broadcasts-part-1.md

 ### 2. Manual Video Analysis
 Once we have the data collected, we're going to have to analyze it.
 We'll have to define which parts of the broadcast are "good" and which parts are "bad"; we'll also have to find a way to label these parts for analysis.
 ### 3. Automatic Video Analysis
 After we have done some initial analysis manually, we're going to want to perform it on an ongoing basis on larger quantities of data.
-Given that this is a side project, we don't want to commit to manually analyzing dozens of hours of footage each week, so we'll need to develop an automatic method.
+We don't want to commit to manually analyzing dozens of hours of footage each week, so we'll need to develop an automatic method.

 # Data Collection